lindatarod85/community-science-museum/README.md

 The webiste sets out to:

 - Attract people to come visit the museum
-- Being a good source of information
+- Make people explore the website
-- Showing/ branding all the fun activites for families and schoolclasses
+- Show practical information about the museum

 ## Built With